Marvell Technology Inc. (MRVL) Shares Up Despite Recent Market Volatility

 MRVL’s Market Performance

-MRVL’s stock has seen a 6.21% increase for the week, with a -11.69% drop in the past month and a 0.82% gain in the past quarter.
-The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 4.56% for Marvell Technology Inc. The simple moving average for the last 20 days is -4.45% for MRVL stock, with a simple moving average of -10.42% for the last 200 days.
+The stock of Marvell Technology Inc. (MRVL) has seen a 4.76% increase in the past week, with a -1.61% drop in the past month, and a 11.82% gain in the past quarter.
+The volatility ratio for the week is 3.64%, and the volatility levels for the past 30 days are at 4.69% for MRVL.
+The simple moving average for the last 20 days is 1.09% for MRVL stock, with a simple moving average of -5.55% for the last 200 days.

 Analysts’ Opinion of MRVL